1coderookie/Kobra2ProInsights/docs/hardware/printhead.md

 !!! warning "Attention"

-    After adjusting the height of the ABL sensor, adjust your Z offset before starting to print!
+    After adjusting the height of the ABL sensor, execute a new calibration procedure for having your new z-offset and bedmesh generated!
+    Keep an eye on your first layer and adjust the z-offset on the fly if necessary.

 The following picture shows a sensor of a different printermodel that should/has to be leveled (don't mind the tiny rest of filament at the tip of the nozzle which touches the paper instead of the nozzle itself though, I chipped it away before leveling everything).